LadaniNikunj/TwitterSwift/README.md

 # TwitterSwift

-This is a demo project to demonstrate the use of Twitter API in Swift.
+* This is a demo project to demonstrate the use of Twitter API in Swift.

-Edited Readme file for merge demonstration.
+* Edited Readme file for merge demonstration.

+* Edited Readme file as a collaborator.